radivot/myelo/CML/Fassoni18/README.md

-## Reduced tyrosine kinase inhibitor dose is predicted to be as effective as standard dose in chronic myeloid leukemia: a simulation study based on phase III trial data.
-Fassoni et al, Haematologica (2018).
+# Reduced tyrosine kinase inhibitor dose is predicted to be as effective as standard dose in chronic myeloid leukemia: a simulation study based on phase III trial data
+### Artur Fassoni, Christoph Baldow, Ingo Roeder and Ingmar Glauche
+### *Haematologica* (2018) 103(11):1825-1834

-The first goal is to reproduce the average patient full-dosing plot in Figure 1C using the population median rounded parameters q = 1, pXY = 0.05, pYX = 0.001, L0 = 100 and pY = 0.2 found in Section S3
+First we reproduce the plot in Figure 1C using population median parameter values.
-This code makes this plot.

 ```
 rm(list=ls())
-library(myelo)
 library(tidyverse)
 TY=1e6
 TX=1e6/50